adarshvelotio/playfi-app/README.md

 ---

+### Input Parameters Format for Service Calls using WebApp or another service

+The call to a Luna Bus registered service supports input parameters in the form of a `JSON`.
+The response is also sent in the form of a `JSON`

+WebApp ----Call to Service1/Method2:`JSON` Payload----> Service1/Method1----> Return Response as `JSON`

+---

 ### Debugging WebApps

 Once the app is running in the emulator, this command opens a web browser and you can check the console for any logs/errors from the WebApp.